Human Trafficking: KGUN 9 Special Presentation

 Ivan Rodriguez addresses Human Smuggling which is not the same as Human Trafficking.
 Scott Brown with Ice clarifies Human Smuggling which is more prevalent along the Southwest border area.
 He says, "Smuggling is really a crime of transportation.
 Trafficking again involves the forced, fraud or coercion to force a person to do an act, where otherwise they would not do."

-Final thoughts from ICE and the FBI on Human Trafficking.
 Scott Brown with ICE tells Guy Atchley, "I think that's one of the most important lessons for parents and grandparents to learn.
-People will do horrible things when they think they've got anonymity of the internet working on their behalf.
+People will do horrible things when they think they've got the anonymity of the internet working on their behalf."
 Know who your kids are talking to on the internet.
 Ask them questions.
 Engage with them on that.
-If they have social media accounts.
-If they are younger children, make sure you have access to them, that's just part of being a kid.
+If they have social media accounts, if they are younger children, make sure you have access to them, that's just part of being a kid.
 So you can't necessarily trust your kid no matter how good your kid is.

 Know who your kids are talking to on the internet.